Yanadade/Data-Warehouse-Business-Intel/README.md

 2.Data Modeling with Cassandra

-3.Building an ETL Pipeline for a Cloud Data Warehouse with Redshift
+3.  -   Building an ETL Pipeline for a Cloud Data Warehouse with Redshift

+    -   Building an ETL Pipeline for a Cloud Data Warehouse with BigQuery